lsst/LDM-230/index.rst

 The prompt processing of raw data acquired from the main LSST camera by the DM system.
-The prompt processing service is primarily presented to the the Observing Operations as an OCS-controllable device.
+The prompt processing service is primarily presented to the Observing Operations as an OCS-controllable device.

 `Main Camera Data Prompt Processing Service  <https://docs.google.com/a/illinois.edu/document/d/1hv0_ZhkPXt2xCUcMU5J94SjnEr2ZH8JK43PsqJJn_6k/edit?usp=sharing>`_